matusnovak/doxybook2/README.md

 ## Requirements

 This tool has been compiled and tested on Windows (win32 and win64), Linux (amd64 and arm64), and OSX (amd64).
 Using any other architecture, such as power PC, is not guaranteed to work.
 You will also need Doxygen 1.8.16 or newer.
 Doxygen 1.8.15 is supported but I do not recommend it.
 Windows arm64 is not tested and not supported at this moment.
-No extra dependencies needed (everything is done via git submodules), simply download the executable file from the GitHub release page.
+No extra OS dependencies needed (everything is done via git vcpkg as linked statically), simply download the executable file from the GitHub release page.
 If using Windows, you will need [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

 ## Install